openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    mathematically.

-If the magnitude of the sum is too large to represent, then the operation overflows, and the result is an appropriately signed infinity.
+If the magnitude of the sum is too large to represent, then the operation overflows.
+The result is an appropriately signed infinity.

 .. index::
    NaN